Do you know what your veterinary pricing practices are costing you?

 Hats off to James Nash, Brian Conrad, and Christine Shupe of VHMA for convening the summit on this pressing topic.
 I, for one, am very much looking forward to reading the white paper.
 No doubt you are, too.
 It promises to be an interesting and impactful read.

-Kevin Keystone is Head of Product for VetSuccess.
+Kevin Keystone is the former Head of Product for VetSuccess.
 He can be reached at firstname.lastname@example.org.